Arundel Library, Arundel

 What previous experience, knowledge or qualifications do I need for this course?

 This course is suitable for those with little or no knowledge of British Sign Language.
-This is term two continuing from the Autumn term.
-If you have some existing knowledge and would like to join at this point please contact us as it will be building one what was taught in term one.
+This is term three continuing from the Autumn term and will be building one what was taught in term one and two.

 What do I need to bring with me?